Bounds to electron spin qubit variability for scalable CMOS architectures: Methods

+After the convolution, the lower part of the image corresponding to the silicon region should be darker than the upper side.
+Then we define a threshold parameter $T \in (0,1)$ to segment both regions (Fig. \ref{figA10}\textbf{c}).We tune the parameters $N$ and $T$ until the fit clearly corresponds to the Si/SiO$_2$ interface in the original TEM (Fig. \ref{figA10}\textbf{d}).

-\bmhead{Surface characterization from TEM images} We characterize the Si/SiO$_2$ roughness from TEM images of devices T1 to T6 (see Fig.~\ref{figA2}) using a similar procedure to~\cite{Goodnick1985, Zhao2010, Zhao2009}.
+\bmhead{Si/SiO$_{2}$ characterization of interface from TEM images} We characterize the Si/SiO$_2$ roughness from TEM images of devices T1 to T6 (see Supplementary Fig.~\ref{figA1}) using a similar procedure to~\cite{Goodnick1985}.
 To filter the interface, we apply image convolutions that enhance the differences between both materials.
 We then perform a power spectral density (PSD) decomposition of the filtered interface

-and confirm that the scaling of the Si/SiO$_2$ roughness is characteristic of a fractal self-affine interface~~\cite{Jacobs2017a,Persson2014,Yoshinobu1995}.
+and confirm that the scaling of the Si/SiO$_2$ roughness is characteristic of a fractal self-affine interface~~\cite{Jacobs2017a,Yoshinobu1995}.

 We obtained an average Hurst exponent of $H = 0.28 \pm 0.2$ and a roughness amplitude parameter of $\mathcal{C}_0 \approx 1.4$nm$^3$ for our devices.
-To compute the scaling of the RMS \textit{versus} $\lambda$ we took multiple subsections of the fitted line surface with amplitude $\lambda$ and computed the average RMS for each device.
-The scaling of the RMS is $\text{RMS} \left(\lambda\right)=\frac{C_0}{4\pi H}\left(\frac{2\pi}{\lambda}\right)^{-H}$, and is compatible with the same parameters measured in the PSD.
-Both, the RMS and PSD profiles can change for TEMs taken at different regions of the same device.
+The PSD profiles can change for TEMs taken at different regions of the same device.
 This is normal as some line versions of a 2D surface can be smoother than others, and this behaviour is observed even in a surface generated numerically.
-We found that comparing average 1D parameters from multiple TEM images accounts for a better estimate of the global 2D profile (Extended Data Fig.\ref{figA1}).
+We found that comparing average 1D parameters from multiple TEM images accounts for a better estimate of the global 2D profile (Supplementary Fig.~\ref{figA1}).

+\bmhead{RMS characterization of Si/SiO$_{2}$ interface from TEM images} To compute the scaling of the RMS$(\lambda)$ over a certain interface length characterised by the wavelength of its Fourier decomposition $\lambda$, we took separated segments of the fitted line surface from TEM image of width $\lambda$ and computed the average RMS for each device.
+If a TEM has a width of $L =$40~nm, we would compute the RMS$(\lambda)$ for $\lambda = {L/2 , L/4 , \ldots}$ until reaching the atomic scale $a_0$~\cite{Yoshinobu1995}.
+We can select more subsegments when $\lambda$ is small, which explains the smaller uncertainty of the average RMS for small $\lambda$.
+We found that the RMS scales with an exponent of $-H$ as